EU, EEA, Swiss Citizens

 UK border staff might question frequent visitors from the EU, EEA or Switzerland if they think that someone is using visit visas to live long-term in the UK.
 It is important to be aware that this is not allowed under the UK Immigration Rules.
 It is also important to leave the UK before any visit visa runs out – there will be a stamp in the visitor’s passport with an expiry date.
 If someone stays beyond the expiry date, they are in the UK illegally.

-So to sum up – a visitor from the EU, EEA or Switzerland will notice little difference when they arrive in the UK after Brexit.
-However their time in the UK will now be limited.
+So to sum up – when visiting the UK from the EU, EEA or Switzerland, you will notice little difference when you arrive in the UK after Brexit.
+However your time in the UK will now be limited.
 As before Brexit, any non-EEA family members will have to obtain a document prior to travelling.
+If you have any queries about the guidance in this post, please contact us for more information.

 A Mackman Group collaboration - market research by Mackman Research | website design by Mackman